Gibbatron/Gibbatron.github.io/rnaseq-course-d2.md

 ---

 - Now that we have the files ready for the pipeline, we can go ahead and execute it.
-- To run the pipeline, we need to be in the **parent directory (rnaseq-course)** directory.
+- To run the pipeline, we need to be in the **parent directory (rnaseq-course)** directory and also make sure we are on the **cla1 node**.
-- First of all, lets exit the prefetch tmux session and create a new one for the rnaseq pipeline.
+- First of all, lets exit the prefetch tmux session, log onto the cla1 node, and create a new one for the rnaseq pipeline.
 - In the terminal window at the bottom of your screen:

 ```